 If last year showed us anything, it’s how fast things can change, especially in the senior care world.
-COVID-19 stretched resources as staffing shortages soared. employee turnover skyrocketed to 135% in many senior care facilities as employees struggled to care for children home from school and maintain their demanding work schedule while protecting themselves from COVD-19.
+COVID-19 stretched resources as staffing shortages soared. employee turnover skyrocketed to 135% in many senior care facilities as employees struggled to care for their families and residents while protecting themselves from COVD-19.

 Administrators didn’t have time to hunt though one-size-fits-all employee scheduling systems and disjointed time tracking systems to find scheduling gaps and people to fill them and often turned to the same committed employees to take on extra shifts and then called agency staff to fill open ones.

 Costs to cover rising labor and PPE costs soared while occupancy rates dropped.
 As operators seek to recover from the pandemic, they need technology that can contain labor costs without compromising quality care.
 One-size-fits-all workforce management systems lack the ease of use, flexibility and transparency needed to contain labor costs and maintain staffing levels.
 Without real-time integration between key functions, administrators cannot instantly identify and correct staffing issues.